Car Finance for Complete Beginners

 Car Finance Explained

 Until you have completed all of the payments, the owner of the vehicle would be the car finance company.
-But once you’ve paid everything off, then the ownership of the car will be transferred to you.
+But once you’ve paid everything off, then the ownership of the car will usually be transferred to you.
 During the time that you’re still paying for it, you can use the car fully.
 When it’s finally yours, you can choose to keep it, sell it, or trade it in.

 Types of Car Finance

 HP has a slightly higher monthly repayment amount than PCP, but after all the payments are made, the car is yours.
 PCP is more affordable but you need to make an optional final "balloon" payment if you want to own the car.
 Otherwise, you can simply return it.
+We have outlined some of the major differences below, but we do have a full article comparing PCP & HP finance deals too.

 Who Can Get Car Finance in the UK?